marinasviana/iOSAndroid/README.md

  -> Maven build...

- -> put in the field Goals: -Denv.PLATAFORM=Android -Dtest=Runer test
+ -> put in the field Goals: test -Denv.PLATAFORM=Android

  -> and click the 'Apply' button, then click the 'Run'

-- If you want to run in iOS device put in the field Goals: -Denv.PLATAFORM=Ios -Dtest=Runer test
+- If you want to run in iOS device put in the field Goals: test -Denv.PLATAFORM=Ios

 =================================================================================